 - 1. Must be filed within nine months from grant of patent or broadening reissue - 2.
-Must be filed before the petitioner files a court action alleging invalidity - 3.
-For patents filed on or after March 16, 2013 (which will not issue for a while)
+Must be filed before the petitioner filed a court action alleging invalidity

 POST GRANT REVIEW

 PROS:

 - Harmonizes the U.S. with other countries offering a similar system - Provides a less costly alternative to litigation with quicker results